 - Lost earning capacity if you do not return to your previous work

 - Out-of-pocket expenses

 - Pain and suffering

 Only once you know what a fair settlement will look like in your case should you begin negotiating with the at-fault motorist’s insurance company.

-Working with a Car Accident Attorney on Your Gulf South Car Accident Case
+Working with a Car Accident Attorney on Your Case

 If you suffered injuries in a car accident case in Alabama, Mississippi, Louisiana, or Arkansas, you can get a free case evaluation from a member of the team at the Morris Bart law firm.
-We will review your case at no cost to you and may be able to go to work on your case today.
-If we accept your case, you can count on one of our car accident attorneys to:
+We will review your case at no cost to you a provide the following services:

 Our team works based on a contingency fee, so we receive no attorney fees unless we recover a settlement or court-awarded compensation for you.
 Our fees come from your car accident settlement.

-You can reach a member of our car accident team from the Morris Bart law firm now by calling (800) 537-8185.
+The members of our car accident team from the Morris Bart law firm have years of experience helping drivers who were in an accident.
 We can review your case, explain your legal options, and determine the steps we may be able to take to help you protect your rights and manage your case.

 to find a Morris Bart office near you.